 Thus, there are two very different business models, if not ethical views, at play: The feeling with Drupal is, that we as a community aim to make Drupal and its modules better.
 Wordpress plugin development, however, can be profit driven.

 For you, these prices may be marginal, but taken as a whole, it can nickel and dime you to death, too.

 Besides having a price-tag, that can have other cons: if you need a fix or new feature, you have to rely on the commercial supplier, and that can be tricky.

 OK, you always have the code on your system (because you paid a fee), and if you can program you can always fix it, but these fixes should become part of the general Plugin to make it better.
 With Drupal, this is relatively easy: the code is always public, and you can upload a 'software patch, which will get tested by the community.
 This is not always possible with Wordpress, because commercial plugins have no public code to share.

 On a completely personal note, I much prefer the programming model of Drupal over WordPress.
-While Drupal is much harder to learn, to me WordPress feels like old style PHP: you embed PHP logic directly in HTML.
+While Drupal is much harder to learn, to me WordPress feels like old style PHP.
 With Drupal, there has always been a separation of concerns, separating the logic from the display.
 This has been carried further in Drupal 8 (Drupal 9), with real Object Oriented paradigms.
 To me, as far as programming and software architecture, while hardest to learn, Drupal is clear choice.